tum-pbs/pbdl-book/physgrad-nn.md

 ---
 ```

-Next we train a fully-connected neural network to invert this problem {eq}`eq:unsupervised-training`.
+Next we train a fully-connected neural network to invert this problem via equation {eq}`eq:unsupervised-training`.
 We'll compare SIP training using a saddle-free Newton solver to various state-of-the-art network optimizers.
 For fairness, the best learning rate is selected independently for each optimizer.
 When choosing $\xi=0$ the problem is perfectly conditioned.
 In this case all network optimizers converge, with Adam having a slight advantage.
 This is shown in the left graph:
 ```{figure} resources/physgrad-sin-time-graphs.png